 Healthy Bones in a Healthy Body

 There is an ongoing debate regarding the amount of calcium required to maintain healthy bones and prevent osteoporosis.
-For example, the recommendation for adults in the US is 1000-1200mg daily (which gave rise to the “3 a day” campaign by the dairy industry), while the in the UK it is 700mg.
+For example, the recommendation for adults in the US is 1000-1200 mg daily (which gave rise to the “3 a day” campaign by the dairy industry), while in the UK it is 700 mg.

 Good sources for calcium in a vegan diet:

-- Seitan (calcium fortified) – It is recommended to go for natural-flavor or frozen seitan, as other varieties can contain large amounts of salt or oil.
+- Seitan (calcium-fortified) – it is recommended to go for plain or frozen seitan, as other varieties can contain large amounts of salt or oil.

 It should also be noted that besides calcium, there are other important dietary factors for maintaining healthy bones: vitamin D, vitamin C, magnesium, phytochemicals, isoflavones (found in soy), physical activity, and avoidance of cigarettes and excessive alcohol intake.